 Even as audiences are enjoying the productions currently onstage, CTC is working with playwrights across the country and around the world to create brand new plays that will premiere on our stages in upcoming seasons.
-A major developer of new plays for young audiences, CTC has commissioned and produced over 35 new plays in the last 15 years.
+A major developer of new plays for young audiences, CTC has commissioned and produced over 52 new plays in the last 20 years.
 How do we do it?
 We search the globe for playwrights whose work thrills and excites us.
 We hire them to write an original play or to adapt a classic story or contemporary children’s book.
 We hold readings and workshops to test the plays and, finally, we produce them in the beautiful, adventurous style that CTC is known for.
 Special thanks to The Ruth Easton Fund of the Edelstein Family Foundation, The Harold and Mimi Steinberg Charitable Trust, and the Doris Duke Charitable Foundation for supporting CTC's new play development efforts.

 The Best Summer Ever!